-(Core Subjects)
+(Core Subject)

-AQA Combined Science (8464)
+AQA Biology (8461)

+AQA Chemistry (8462)

 AQA Physics (8643)

-AQA Chemistry (8462)

-AQA Biology (8461)

 AQA Combined Science Trilogy (8464)

 You will have a specialist teacher in each of the three sciences.
-Learning is through a variety of methods from informational clips to research projects, from group work to practicals, ensuring lessons are varied and interesting and you will be able to see real-life applications of what you are taught.
-The sciences, by definition, include practical work; chemists love a good explosion!
-Where possible field trips are included - even if just to the valley to count clover and daisies in transect work!
-Exam technique will make up some of the lessons to ensure you have the best chance to practise this important skill.
+Learning will occur through a variety of methods and media to ensure lessons are varied and interesting: You will utilise independent study, research projects and group work together with teacher led activities and online resources.
+Real-life applications and links to everyday life will be explored.
+The sciences, by definition, include practical work; chemists love a dramatic colour change!
+Where possible, field trips are incorporated - including to the valley to count clover and daisies in transect work!
+Exam technique and practice of exam questions will be stressed, emphasising the importance of these skills.

-The sciences are essential to developing critical thinking, the desire to question what you see and understand the workings behind life itself.
-You will be encouraged to interpret and analyse all kinds of information, to hypothesise and to prove and disprove theories.
-You will work independently and in groups, learn how to research and hone your presentation skills as well as be creative in your thinking and application.
+The sciences are essential to develop critical thinking; the desire to question what you see and understand, and the workings behind life itself.
+You will be encouraged to interpret and analyse information, to hypothesise and to prove or disprove theories.
+The sciences will inspire you to be creative in your thinking and application of knowledge, whilst learning to write coherently and succinctly.